 I got a craving for quesadillas after seeing a recipe for them in the current Vegetarian Times—which is odd because I don’t think I’ve ever had a quesadilla.
 Like a lot of popular foods (buffalo wings is another that comes to mind), quesadillas didn’t come on the scene until after I’d become a vegan.
 So on the one hand, I don’t really miss what I never had, but on the other, I’m never quite sure what all the fuss is about.
 And the existence of all these post-vegan foods can leave me feeling pretty old: Like counting the rings to figure out the age of a tree, you can determine the age of a vegan by counting the foods she’s never had!

 So, I did my arteries a favor, skipped the packaged cheese, and made my quesadillas with a nutritional yeast-based cheese.
-My no-queso quesadillas didn’t really taste like cheesy ones, but I thought they were great, melty and full of flavor.
-My cheese-eating (every now and then) husband and daughter were a little less enthusiastic, saying that they didn’t really taste like cheese, but at least they thought they were good (E gave them 4 out of 5 crumbs, her new rating system).
-So, please don’t go out and make these for your non-vegan friends.
+My no-queso quesadillas didn’t really taste like cheesy ones, but I thought they were great, melty and full of flavor, and daughter E gave them 4 out of 5 Num-Crumbs on her new rating system.
+But please don’t go out and make these for your non-vegan friends.
 I’m afraid that you’ll be disappointed in their reaction and they’ll come away with the impression that vegan food is even weirder than they thought it was.
 But, if you like nutritional yeast sauces, I think you’ll find these as tasty as I did.

 I think these quesadillas taste best when they’re filled with something in addition to the cheesy sauce.
 I made them both plain and with spinach, but you can experiment with other fillings.
 Just don’t add too much or the whole thing may fall apart as you flip it.
 And be sure to pre-cook any vegetables that you don’t want crunchy.